SegerEnd/FreeSO/TSOClient/FSO.MacOS/README.md

 To open the app in 3D mode, run the open command with `--args -3d`:

-E.g when in the Applications folder, you can run:
+E.g when the application is placed in the Applications folder, you can run:

 ```bash
 open /Applications/FreeSO.app --args -3d